Auckland Zoo

-Auckland Zoo opened in 1922 experiencing early difficulties mainly due to animal health issues.
-By 1930 a sizeable collection of animals had been assembled and a zoological society formed.
+Auckland Zoo opened in 1922 and by 1930 a sizeable collection of animals arrived and a zoological society formed.
 The zoo consolidated during the Second World War and was at that time under the leadership of Lt.
 Col. Sawer.
-After the war the collection was expanded, and in the 1950s chimpanzees were acquired to provide tea parties for the public's entertainment, but this practice ceased in 1964.
-In 1973 the zoo expanded into the adjacent Western Springs park.
+After the war the collection was expanded.
+In 1956, chimpanzees from London Zoo arrived to take part in popular 'tea parties' for the public's entertainment - which was part of a global trend in zoos at the time.
+Due to changing attitudes and an evolving zoo philosophy, this practice ceased in 1963.
+In 1973 the zoo expanded into the adjacent Te Waiōrea Western Springs Park.
 From the late 1980s to the present day, many old exhibits were phased out and replaced by modern enclosures.
-In 2011 the zoo opened its largest development, Te Wao Nui, which exhibits native New Zealand flora and fauna.
+In 2011 the zoo opened its largest development, Te Wao Nui, which is home to a host of native New Zealand flora and fauna.

-The zoo is separated loosely into areas defined by the region of origin of the species exhibited, its taxonomy, or by biome.
-The zoo plays a part in conservation (mainly of New Zealand species), research and education.
-It has many modern features such as the New Zealand Centre for Conservation Medicine (NZCCM).
+The zoo has five separate tracks which are loosely separated into areas defined by the region of origin of the species exhibited, its taxonomy, or by biome.
+Zoo staff are active in conservation fieldwork (in New Zealand, French Polynesia and the Pacific Islands), which includes species monitoring, research and education.
+The New Zealand Centre for Conservation Medicine (NZCCM) houses the Auckland Zoo veterinary hospital, where sick and injured wildlife from around New Zealand are treated with the aim to be rehabilitated and released.

 Auckland Zoo is a full institutional member of the Zoo and Aquarium Association (ZAA), and received ISO 14001 accreditation for its Environmental Management System in 2007.
+It is also part of the World Association of Zoos and Aquaria (WAZA) and the European Association of Zoos and Aquaria (EAZA).

-History & Major Events
+Auckland Zoo is certified net carbonzero and Qualmark accredited EnviroGold.